At a Glance

 ✨Show Your Passion for Mental Health

 Make sure to express your genuine interest in supporting young adults with mental health conditions.
-Share personal experiences or motivations that led you to this field, as it will demonstrate your commitment and empathy.
+Share personal experiences or motivations that led you to this field, as it will demonstrate your commitment and understanding of the challenges involved.

 ✨Highlight Relevant Experience

-Prepare specific examples from your past roles where you successfully supported individuals with complex mental health issues.
-Discuss the techniques you used and the outcomes achieved to showcase your expertise.
+Prepare specific examples from your past roles where you've successfully supported individuals with complex mental health issues.
+Discuss techniques you used and how they positively impacted the individuals you worked with, showcasing your skills and adaptability.